-Audit and Remuneration Committees have been established and in each case comprise Neil Herbert (Chairman), Vassilios Carellas and Ofra Chen.

-The role of the Remuneration Committee is to review the performance of the executive Directors and to set the scale and structure of their remuneration, including bonus arrangements.
+Audit and Remuneration Committees have been established and in each case comprise Neil Herbert the scale and structure of their remuneration, including bonus arrangements.
 The Remuneration Committee also administers and establishes performance targets for the Group's employee share schemes and executive incentive schemes for key management.
-In exercising this role, the terms of reference of the Remuneration Committee require it to comply with the Code of Best Practice published in the Combined Code.
+In exercising this role, the terms of reference of the Remuneration